Query Performance Prediction using Relevance Judgments Generated by Large Language Models: Experimental setup

-To predict the performance of a certain ranker (either BM25 or ANCE), we train all supervised \ac{QPP} baselines based on the ranked list returned by the target ranker.
+To predict the performance of a certain ranker (any of BM25, ANCE, or TAS-B), we train all supervised \ac{QPP} baselines based on the ranked list returned by the target ranker.
 To predict a certain \ac{IR} evaluation measure, regression-based methods~\citep{khodabakhsh2023learning,arabzadeh2021bert,hashemi2019performance} are trained to learn to output the target evaluation measure during training.
-However, our preliminary result shows that training supervised \ac{QPP} baselines, especially for regression-based supervised methods~\citep{khodabakhsh2023learning,arabzadeh2021bert,hashemi2019performance}, on the training set of MS MARCO V1 leads to inferior \ac{QPP} quality for predicting the performance of ANCE.
-We hypothesize that this is because ANCE was originally trained on the training set of MS MARCO V1~\citep{xiong2021approximate}, and so the ranked list returned by ANCE on the training set of MS MARCO V1 would have higher quality than the ranked list returned by ANCE on the evaluation sets; therefore, supervised \ac{QPP} methods that share the same training set as ANCE, tend to predict inflated performance on the evaluation sets, leading to degraded \ac{QPP} quality.
-To solve the issue and ensure the consistency of the paper, we train all supervised \ac{QPP} methods (including \ourmodel) on the development set of MS MARCO V1 (6980 queries) for predicting the performance of either BM25 or ANCE.
-We train all supervised \ac{QPP} methods for 5 epochs and pick the best checkpoint for predicting the performance of a ranker on TREC-DL 19 (TREC-DL 21) based on Pearson's $\rho$ correlation for predicting the performance of the same ranker on TREC-DL 20 (TREC-DL 22) and vice versa.
+However, our preliminary result shows that training supervised \ac{QPP} baselines, especially for regression-based supervised methods~\citep{khodabakhsh2023learning,arabzadeh2021bert,hashemi2019performance}, on the training set of MS MARCO V1 leads to inferior \ac{QPP} quality for predicting the performance of the neural rankers (ANCE and TAS-B).
+We hypothesize that this is because they were originally trained on the training set of MS MARCO V1~\citep{xiong2021approximate,hofstatter2021efficiently}, and so the ranked list returned by them on the training set of MS MARCO V1 would have higher quality than the ranked list returned by them on the evaluation sets; therefore, supervised \ac{QPP} methods that share the same training set as the neural rankers, tend to predict inflated performance on the evaluation sets, leading to degraded \ac{QPP} quality.
+To solve the issue and ensure the consistency of the paper, we train all supervised \ac{QPP} methods (including \ourmodel) on the development set of MS MARCO V1 (6980 queries) for predicting the performance of BM25, ANCE or TAS-B. We train all supervised \ac{QPP} methods for 5 epochs and pick the best checkpoint for predicting the performance of a ranker on TREC-DL 19 (TREC-DL 21) based on Pearson's $\rho$ correlation for predicting the performance of the same ranker on TREC-DL 20 (TREC-DL 22) and vice versa.
 All supervised \ac{QPP} baselines use bert-base-uncased,\footnote{\url{https://github.com/huggingface/transformers}} a constant learning rate (0.00002), and the Adam optimizer~\citep{kingma2014adam}.

 For QPP-LLM, we prompt LLaMA-7B with the top-$k$ retrieved items, where $k$ is set to 10.
 For QPP-LLM (few-shot), we randomly sample demonstration examples from the development set of MS MARCO V1; our preliminary experiments show that sampling 2 demonstrations works best.
 For QPP-LLM (fine-tuned), we fine-tune LLaMA-7B using \ac{PEFT} as \ourmodel fine-tunes \acp{LLM}.